Read time: 9 mins

 A downdraft exhaust range hood works by removing smoke and contaminates created by the cooktop from rising and dispersing back into the kitchen.
 Unlike a traditional updraft rangehood that will ‘pull' smoke upwards into a vent.
 A downdraft pushes the smoke down.
 This has some major benefits, and some limitations too.

-Beneath your range, a downdraft exhaust fan is installed to draw the smoke out of your home through an opening or window at floor level, and then vent it outside.
+Beneath your range, a downdraft exhaust fan is positioned to draw the smoke out of your home through an opening or window at floor level, and then vent it outside.
 The ductwork arrangement in this type of system typically requires a relatively short duct run to get the air outside.

-Some downsides of this type of range hood are that it can be difficult to install and is not as effective at removing smoke when you’re cooking high fatty meats like bacon or sausage.
+Some downsides of this type of range hood are that it can be difficult to fit and is not as effective at removing smoke when you're cooking high fatty meats like bacon or sausage.

 However, many people prefer downdraft exhaust because they believe its vents do a better job than an updraft exhaust by removing smoke from the kitchen.